FeBond/Time-Tracker/README.md

 # ⏱️ Time Tracker App

-A simple, elegant web application for tracking your work hours with multiple entries per day.
-Features include a stopwatch, per-entry timers, dark mode, and data backup/restore functionality.
+Track your work hours with a clean, offline‑friendly time tracker that runs in any modern browser.
+Use it on desktop or phone, and bring your data with you using Export/Import.

 ## 📋 Features